-Senior Vice President for GMA Pictures and First Vice President for GMA Public Affairs Nessa Valdellon shares her pride for Firefly’s recent MMFF achievements: “This means so much to GMA Public Affairs.
-Firefly is a story about a small boy with a big and heartfelt dream.
+Senior vice president for GMA Pictures and first vice president for GMA Public Affairs Nessa Valdellon shares her pride for the film’s recent MMFF achievements: “This means so much to GMA Public Affairs.
+‘Firefly’ is a story about a small boy with a big and heartfelt dream.
 It’s also the story of GMA Public Affairs, this small team that could.
 We were the underdog in the MMFF this year but somehow, magically, became the biggest winner of all.
 So I just want to tell everyone to continue being brave and to believe in the power of stories!”

 The film was also shortlisted in various special awards including the Fernando Poe Jr. Memorial Award for Excellence, Gatpuno Antonio J. Villegas Cultural Award, Gender Sensitivity Award, and Best Float.

 Also earning nominations for “Firefly” were Kenneth Kevin Villanueva (Best Production Design), Reality MM Studios Inc. (Best Visual Effects) and Len Calvo (Best Musical Score).